KanishqxMehta/Voxyn/README.md

 ## VOXYN ##
-This is an app which helps young professionals to improve their speech.
+This is an app which helps young professionals to improve their speech